-The KidSpace program is fee based and available to all 4-year-old and school age children on a nondiscriminatory basis depending on the space availability at selected schools determined by the District.
+The KidSpace program is fee based and available to all 4 year old and school age children on a nondiscriminatory basis depending on the space availability at selected schools determined by the District.
 Some sites do not offer 4-year-old programs or before- and after-school programs for children younger than kindergarten, due to the program space available at each school.
 KidSpace is accessible to all families who have completed the application process.
-All children, except in special circumstances, must have mastered independent toileting skills before enrolling.
+All children must have mastered independent toileting skills before enrolling.